cognate-lang/cognate/INTRODUCTION.md

 Cognate allows binding lexically-scopes variables with `Let`, which removed a value from the stack as an initialiser.

 ```
-Let X be 'hello, I am a variable!';
+Let X be "hello, I am a variable!";
 Print X;
 ```